 How I Practice My Religion

-'How I Practice My Religion' is my second solo dance performance work.
+'How I Practice My Religion' is my second solo dance performance work and part of my HERE NOW Trilogy.
 It traces back my personal dance history and unpacks what is archived in my dancing body.
 Evolving from my love for dance, this work is dedicated to my first three dance teachers; Margaret Lasica, Caroline English and Anastasi Siotas.

 Duration: 20 minutes